AC and DC are both needed solution, but the late validation of ISO15118-20 is slowing the pace of AC V2G deployment in Europe.

 Ms Tomoko Blech, CHAdeMO Europe’s Secretary-General, opened the seminar by stating that CHAdeMO thinks all potential solutions, both DC and AC, should be pursued to provide the needed flexibility to the grid and to help achieve the climate goals as quickly as possible.

 Representing a grid operator, Mr Baerte De Brey of ElaadNL, shared the pragmatic approach taken by the Netherlands in the deployment of smart and bi-directional chargers across country.
-He first highlighted that smart and bi-directional charging solution is very important for the grid operator as this can enable the peak load control while at the same time reducing investments in the grid as well as distribution transformers and cables by roughly 50%.technical details as well as market regulatory situations.
+He first highlighted that smart and bi-directional charging solution is very important for the grid operator as this can enable the peak load control while at the same time reducing investments in the grid as well as distribution transformers and cables by roughly 50%.

 Mr De Brey then observed that both technologies are needed but could be applied to different use cases: DC for behind-the-meter optimisation and AC for public chargers, for example.
 He also explained that due to lack of private residential parking, many EV drivers in the Netherlands, especially those who live in urban areas, depend on curbside AC and it made AC V2G a natural choice, but declared that in the end it is best to have an open market and leave this as a choice for the consumers.

 Mr Laurent Schmitt at Dcbel, also agreed that AC and DC can co-exist.
 He however pointed out that DC is the more straight-forward option today because of the late validation of ISO 11158-20 and lack of home safety compliance.
 He regretted that ISO15118-20 would not be operational until around 2025 and that this would significantly delay the V2G/H deployment in Europe.